jzarca01/MacRandMAC/README.md

 # macrandmac
-MAC Randomization script for Yosemite and El Capitan.
+MAC Randomization script for 10.9 to 10.12

-Features:
+## Features:
-- MAC change logging (With SSID, IP, timestamp etc)
+- MAC change logging: Logs timestamp, SSID, IPs, and MAC to a file.
-- Whitelist-based switching to predefined MAC based on SSID
+- Whitelist: reveal a static MAC address on certain Wifi networks.
-- Notifications
+- Notification center notifications:
-- Dictionary-based OUI (Preloaded with all Apple OUIs)
+- Dictionary-based OUI: Generate plausible MACs for your hardware by using valid Apple OUIs.

-# Setup
+## Setup
 Configure sudoers so that the following commands can run without prompting for a password:
 - `sudo ifconfig en0 down`
 - `sudo ifconfig en0 up`
 - `sudo ifconfig en0 ether *`

+## Todo: